-We are pleased to announce a $250,000 Challenge Grant from the France-Merrick Foundation to support SFNC's $4M renovation and expansion of the Center.
+We did it!
+We are pleased to announce through your support we met the $250,000 Challenge Grant from the France-Merrick Foundation to support SFNC's $4M renovation and expansion of the Center.
 Funds will support increasing building size to be able to offer programs to more youth and families who want and need Center resources to build a better future.
-Donate to meet the challenge and be recognized as a France-Merrick.
+We are inspired and we have momentum.
+How quickly can we reach our 50% mark of $2M?
+We are at $1.65M!

 St. Francis Neighborhood Center is at the heart of creating positive social change for underserved people living in Reservoir Hill, West Baltimore